 - States Having Bicameral Legislature System

-What Is Mnemonic?
+What is a Mnemonic?

 A mnemonic (pronounced as ni-mo-nik), also known as a memory aid, is an effective tool that helps us to remember any idea, a pattern of letters, any number, complex definitions, or any sort of association.

 There are different ways to construct a mnemonic for UPSC.
 It all depends on your creativity and usefulness.
-It includes rhymes, poems, songs, native language, any gibberish language or can be anything that is easy to remember.
+It includes rhymes, poems, songs, native language, any gibberish language or can be anything easy to remember.

-Memory Techniques For UPSC Exam
+Memory Techniques for UPSC Exam

 The examination requires memorization of facts and figures and that needs a Mind map.